enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 -----------

 #.
 Log in to the Administrative console using the Administrative user and navigate to the :ref:`content-content-manager`.
 #.
 Click "New" and select "Site" from the list of content types.
+This opens a tab within the page for editing the `site` content.
 #.
 Fill in the form with Display Name: "Hello World".
 #.
-Select your "MyApp" application in the "Installed Apps" dropdown.
+Select your "MyApp" application in the "Applications" dropdown.
 #.
 In the dropdown on the right side of the page, select the "hello" page.
 #.
-Click the "Save draft" button on the top-left.
+Click the "Save draft" button in the toolbar (top-left).
 #.
-Now close the site tab to see the content pane.
+Now close the "Hello World" site editor tab to see the content pane.

-You should now have a site that looks something like this:
+When you click on the "Hello World" site content, the preview should look something like this:

 .. image:: images/hello-world-site1.png